gs7vik/lmdocs/README.md

 ### Package Dependancies
 lmdocs is written in pure Python, it does not depend on any other packages.
 It is strongly recommended that you install the libraries/packages for the project that needs to be documented for reference document extraction

+### Temperature and max tokens for gemini
+Gemini API doesnt intake temperature and max tokens as query parameters.

 ### Reference documentation extraction
 Documentation for functions which have no dependancies is extracted using Pythons `___doc___()` method